slainless/mock-fintech-platform/README.md

 ### How to start

 - Clone the repository
+- Obtain your 3rd party JWT auth secret
+- Copy .env.example to .env
+- Fill AUTH_SECRET with your 3rd party JWT auth secret
 - Change directory into the repository root
 - Run `docker compose up`
+- Use your 3rd party token to test the API

 ### Swagger